UrbanAnalyst/docs/src/example.md

 are also weighted by local population densities.
 This is important because, for example, public transport systems should be constructed to offer the fastest services to the areas where most people live.
-Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, weighting times from unpopulated parts of a city equally to times from very densely populated parts.
-Weighting by population density effectively converts, for example, transport times to the times averaged across each person in a city.
+Not implementing this weighting would, in contrast, leave measures in some form of times per unit area, so that for example travel times from unpopulated parts of a city would be weighted equally to times from very densely populated parts.
+Weighting travel times by population density effectively converts, them to times averaged across each person in a city, with the same argument applying to all other variables.

 The comparisons in this chapter between Paris and Berlin are mostly drawn from the "Stats" page, which provides overviews of entire cities, and comparisons